 For DSH reporting purposes, costs relating to GA patients are considered uninsured costs.
-Payments made to the hospital on behalf of those GA patients are not used to offset those costs to determine the DSH limit, except to the extent that DHS federalizes those payments since these federalized payments are considered DSH payments.
-DHS utilizes paid claim information from its claims processing records to identify FFS GA charges and federalized revenue.
-DHS utilizes encounter information from its claims processing records to identify MCO GA charges and federalized revenue.
+Rate payments made to the hospital on behalf of those GA patients are only used to offset those costs to the extent that DHS federalizes those payments.
+DHS utilizes paid claim and encounter information from MMIS to identify FFS and MCO GA charges and federalized revenues.

-Cost-to-Charge Ratios (CCRs)
+Cost-to-Charge Ratios (CCRs) See FAQ #20.

-See FAQ #19.